-“To promote citizenship we have a morning assembly where prayers are told and children give respect to elders and parents.
+To promote citizenship we have a morning assembly where prayers are said and children give respect to elders and parents.
 We later have a moral values class for all students.
 In the 7th class, human rights education is taught to children and the human right to food is one component of it.
-Each individual should know what rights they have got, and giving food to children should be compulsory…It is our duty to see that is given to the children.”
-Principal Nalinakumar’s words parallel the ideas advocated by scholar George Kent who explains that children should be taught to know their right to food.
-The fact that a specific human rights curriculum is taught to 7th graders at V.P.
-Koil School made it possible to study its impact by comparing the survey answers and interviews with the children in the 6th grade at V.P.
-Koil (who had not yet studied this curriculum) with their elders (who had).
-6th graders at both V.P.
-Koil School and Bheemana Gardens were compared to see if being in a school where such a curriculum was taught made a difference, even before children had received the specific instruction.
+Each individual should know what rights they have got, and giving food to children should be compulsory…It is our duty to see that is given to the children.

+Principal Nalinakumar’s words clearly echo scholar George Kent’s commitment to the idea that children should be taught to know their right to food.

+Comparing the survey answers and interviews with the children in the 6th grade at V.P.
+Koil (who had not yet studied the school’s official human rights curriculum) with their elders (who had) made it possible to study the impact of this curriculum on the school’s seventh and eighth graders.
+A comparison of the answers given by 6th graders at the V.P.
+Koil School and Bheemana Gardens suggested the impact of being in a school where such a curriculum was taught, even before children had received the specific instruction.